Sitecore/sai-example-industry-verticals/industry-verticals/luxury-retail/README.md

 ## Overview

-Luxury Retail is a demo website created to showcase a modern retail experience.The site is designed to demonstrate how a luxury brand can deliver a seamless and personalized experience to its customers.
+Essential Living is a demo website created to showcase a modern retail experience.The site is designed to demonstrate how a luxury brand can deliver a seamless and personalized experience to its customers.

 ## Developer Expectations: